 Market capitalisation (Market Cap/MCAP) refers to the company’s total value based on its current stock price and outstanding shares.
 You can calculate the market capitalisation by multiplying a company’s current share price by the firm’s total number of outstanding shares.

-According to SEBI, listed companies ranked from 1st to 100th, depending on market capitalisation, are considered large-cap, from 101st to 250th are called mid-cap, and from 251st onwards are called small-cap.
+According to SEBI, listed companies are ranked from 1st to 100th, depending on their market capitalisation, are considered large-cap; from 101st to 250th, they are called mid-cap; and from 251st onwards, they are called small-cap.

-You can calculate market capitalisation by multiplying the current share price with the total number of outstanding shares issued by the company.
+You can calculate market capitalisation by multiplying the current share price by the total number of outstanding shares issued by the company.

 Formulae: Market Capitalisation (MCAP) = CMP x Total Number of Outstanding